microsoft/ApplicationInsights-Profiler-AspNetCore/examples/ServiceProfilerInWorkerNet6/Readme.md

 # Application Insights Profiler for Worker Service Example

-Follow this example to use `Microsoft.ApplicationInsights.Profiler.ASPNETCore` in `Worker Services` where there is no ASP.NET.
+Follow this example to use `Microsoft.ApplicationInsights.Profiler.AspNetCore` in `Worker Services`.

 ## Add NuGet Packages